Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 A disconnect botton is added.
 This allows you to disconnect a shared bond (i.e., edge) in the tensor network.

 v003:
-The "fast contract" button is added, this will automatically perform contraction and insert the contracted tensor into the tensor network
+The "fast contract" button is added, this will automatically perform contraction and insert the contracted tensor into the tensor network.
-(the old contraction button is renamed as "detailed contraction") The function "SVD Bond Compression" is added as a button, which allows to use SVD to compress the bond dimension between two connected local tensors
+(the old contraction button is renamed as "detailed contraction")

+The function "SVD Bond Compression" is added as a button, which allows to use SVD to compress the bond dimension between two connected local tensors.